Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 - We develop this determination to be free of this and to attain liberation.
 That determination to be free is what’s usually called “renunciation.”

-We understand how to do that, how to attain liberation, through the three higher trainings:
+We understand how to do that, how to attain liberation through the three higher trainings:

-- Higher concentration – to be able to stay focused on that
+- Higher concentration – to be able to stay focused on that.

 - Higher ethical self-discipline – to develop the mindfulness and alertness in terms of our physical and verbal behavior that we can then apply to our minds for gaining concentration, higher concentration.

 Even gaining liberation is not going to be enough, so we see that everybody else is in the same situation.
-Through either the seven-part cause and effect meditation or equalizing and exchanging self with others, we develop
+Through either the seven-part cause and effect meditation or equalizing and exchanging self with others, we develop:

-- Love – the wish for everybody to be happy and have the causes for happiness
+- Love – the wish for everybody to be happy and have the causes for happiness.

-- Compassion – the wish for everybody to be free of suffering and the causes of suffering
+- Compassion – the wish for everybody to be free of suffering and the causes of suffering.

-- This is referring to the two networks, the so-called "two collections:" the network of positive force that we have and the network of deep awareness
+- This is referring to the two networks, the so-called “two collections”: the network of positive force that we have and the network of deep awareness.

-- The fact that the mind in its nature is pure, so voidness of the mind
+- The fact that the mind in its nature is pure, so voidness of the mind.

-- And the fact that the mind can be stimulated through the enlightening influence to grow – grow in terms of developing good qualities, grow to develop the good qualities that it has in potential.
+- The fact that the mind can be stimulated through the enlightening influence to grow, in terms of developing good qualities, the good qualities that it has in potential.

 Then we take bodhisattva vows.
 We commit ourselves to actually following the path that will lead to enlightenment, and we practice in terms of the six far-reaching attitudes – the so-called “six perfections.”

-These five pathway minds that I spoke about, we can progress on them in three ways.
+These five pathway minds that I spoke about, we can progress on them in three ways:

-- If we develop that determination to be free when the Buddha’s teachings aren’t around – in the so-called dark ages – then we are a pratyekabuddha.
+- If we develop that determination to be free when the Buddha’s teachings aren’t around – in the so-called dark ages – then, we are a pratyekabuddha.

 Labored and Unlabored Determination to Be Free and Bodhichitta

-- We conclude that "This is really boring and horrible, and I want to stop it forever"
+- We conclude that “This is really boring and horrible, and I want to stop it forever.”

 - We understand that it’s possible to get out of it.
 It’s not just wishful thinking.

-- First with love and compassion and that exceptional resolve – "I want to benefit everybody."
+- First, with love and compassion and that exceptional resolve – “I want to benefit everybody.”

 - Then understanding what enlightenment is, how it’s possible for us to attain it.

-I’d like to discuss and present to you, once we have this unlabored determination to be free and unlabored bodhichitta, then what do we do?
+I’d like to discuss and present what do we do once we have this unlabored determination to be free and unlabored bodhichitta.
 That is sort of like a preliminary, a prerequisite.
 I hope you can appreciate that when we actually have these states of mind – these realizations that are sincere, unlabored – how sincere we are then in working to attain liberation or enlightenment.
-You really really want it, there's no fooling around.
-It’s no longer, 'Well, I don’t have time;' 'I’m too busy with other things;' 'I don’t feel like meditating.'
+We really, really want it; there’s no fooling around.
+It’s no longer, “Well, I don’t have time; I’m too busy with other things; I don’t feel like meditating.”
 We’re beyond that level.
-Now we’re really serious about it, and we’re prepared.
+Now, we’re really serious about it, and we’re prepared.

 The Five Pathway Minds

 Now, these five pathway minds, this is the ordinary jargon, the way that they’re translated, but I don’t find that communicates very much.
-We have a "building up pathway mind;" it’s not a path, it’s a mind, a level of mind that’s going to take us to the next level.
-We’re building up something, not accumulating like packing a suitcase, but you’re building up through stages.
+We have a “building up pathway mind”; it’s not a path, it’s a mind, a level of mind that’s going to take us to the next level.
+We’re building up to something, not accumulating like packing a suitcase, but we’re building up through stages.
 What are we building up to?
 We’re building up to a combined state of shamatha and vipashyana.

-- Shamatha is a stilled and settled state of mind – stilled of all mental wandering and dullness, settled on an object.
+- Shamatha is a stilled and settled state of mind, stilled of all mental wandering and dullness, settled on an object.

 - Vipashyana is an exceptionally perceptive state of mind.